 issue when in fact it was a boundary

 issue.
-Those episodes became my secrets, pieces of memory I packed away and tried to forget.
+Those episodes became my secrets, pieces of unsettled memories I packed away and tried to forget.
 It took me years to see through the lies I told myself and to understand how the deep grooves of my past patterned the years of dysfunction that followed.
 It also took a single defining event in my adult life - the death of my father - to finally open my eyes and see it.
 And it took a good therapist named Marc to guide me to the truth.
 If you are reading this, Marc - you might recognize me from these words.
 I've come far, thanks in large part to you.
 You taught me how to walk back to me............OPENING MY EYESW

 hen I went through therapy ten years ago, I was so full of self-deluding constructs that I simply couldn't see that what happened to me as a child was molestation